Dobropilska coal mine

 The Dobropilska coal mine is in the south-east of Ukraine in Dobropillia, Donetsk Oblast.
-Dobropilska represents one of the largest coal reserves in Ukraine, having estimated reserves of 58.6 million tonnes of coal.
-The annual coal production is around 1.2 million tonnes.
+Built inn 1941, Dobropilska represents one of the largest coal reserves in Ukraine, having estimated reserves of 58.6 million tonnes of coal.
+The mine produces grade G coking coal concentrate distinguished by its low sulfur content, and prior to the Russian invasion of Ukraine had reached an annual output of approximately 1.25 million tonnes of coal.